-The Halsey House is a luxury rental opportunity offering stylish one, two, three bedroom and studio apartments.
-Nestled in the historic College Hill neighborhood, leases starting at $1,500, heat and hot water included
+The Halsey House is a beautifully kept 19th Century mansion offering stylish one, two, three bedroom and studio apartment rentals.
+Nestled in the historic College Hill neighborhood in Providence, leases start at $1,500, heat and hot water included.

 Built in 1801 by Col. Thomas Lloyd Halsey (1751-1838), a prosperous Providence shipping merchant and French consular agent in Rhode Island during the Revolutionary War, the Halsey House is perhaps best known as the basis for the home of the title character in H.P.
 Lovecraft’s short novel “The Case of Charles Dexter Ward.”